 SA is facing a fast escalating heroin crisis — and it’s being misunderstood

-Data show that heroin use has increased markedly.
+Data shows that heroin use has increased markedly.
 Jesse Copelyn analyses the drivers of the crisis, the policies that could help curb it, and those that could make it even worse

 Various sources of data show that heroin use has increased markedly in South Africa.
 In this in-depth story, Jesse Copelyn analyses the drivers of the crisis, the policies that could help curb it, and those that could make it even worse.